ibm-js/deliteful/docs/list/List.md

 The List widget implements a single column grid navigation pattern as defined in the [WAI-ARIA 1.0 Authoring Practices](http://www.w3.org/TR/2013/WD-wai-aria-practices-20130307/#grid), except for the selection / deselection of item, that is performed using the Space key on a focused item (no support for Ctrl+Space,  Shift+Space, Control+A, Shift+Arrow and Shift+F8).

-The list items can then be navigated using the UP and DOWN arrow keys, and the List will scroll accordingly when you reach the top or the bottom of the scroll viewport.
+The list items can then be navigated using the UP and DOWN arrow keys.
 Pressing the DOWN arrow while the last item has focus will focus the first item.
 Pressing the UP arrow while the first item has the focus will focus the next item.